softhlon-learning/learning-platform/content/java/sections/02-language-fundamentals/lectures/01-packages/speech.md

 -------------------
 -------------------

 Packages are integral to Java's design for managing code complexity and enhancing code organization, reusability, and security.
-In this course section we will take a closer look at them
+Let's move on to the next topics.